 Southeast Ridge, Class 2

 The rocky terrain soon ends at a critical ridge juncture.
-Skirt the L/W side of a ridge hump here to reach a final saddle (7,100 feet).
-Scramble W up a final section of ridge on easy, open scrub to reach the bare summit of Peak 7374.
+Skirt the left/west side of a ridge hump here to reach a final saddle (7,100 feet).
+Scramble west up a final section of ridge on easy, open scrub to reach the bare summit of Peak 7374.
 The summit has a modest cairn.

 Northwest Ridge, Class 2

-Same as for the Southeast Ridge Route.
+Same as for the southeast ridge.
 This is the final leg of a loop route that begins and ends at the base of the Sharps Canyon BLM Road.

-From the summit, descend the loose scree of the narrow ridge NW, staying just to the L/SW of a lengthy burn area.
+From the summit, descend the loose scree of the narrow ridge northwest, staying just to the left/southwest of a lengthy burn area.
 At about 6,750 feet, the ridge forks.
-Go L/NW here to continue down the correct ridge.
-The ridge finally bends R-ish/N at 6,600 feet and drops to Seamens Creek alongside Muldoon Canyon Road.
+Go left/northwest here to continue down the correct ridge.
+The ridge finally bends right-ish/north at 6,600 feet and drops to Seamens Creek alongside Muldoon Canyon Road.
 Jump the small creek to reach the road.
 Follow Muldoon Canyon Road downstream to reach the intersection with Sharps Canyon Road and the parking area.